 Where excel workbooks are used these should be shared, fully unlocked and linked to rest of the excel workbook deliverable above, allowing future capability to update assumptions and re-run outputs.

 We envisage that bidders may need to make use of pre-existing knowledge to enable delivery and welcome this.
-However, this should not limit the transparency of approaches used in this project and all outputs should be provided in a publishable format.
+However, this should not limit the transparency of approaches used in this project, and all outputs should be provided in a publishable format.
 In the event of any limitations on sharing (e.g. in wider sharing beyond the CCC), these should be specified as part of the tender.

 Ownership and Publication